Interested in a hands-on learning experience for developing LLM applications?

 Data Exploration is one of the most significant portions of the machine-learning process.
 Clean data can ensure a notable increase in the accuracy of our model.
 No matter how powerful our model is, it cannot function well unless the data we provide has been thoroughly processed.

-This step will briefly take you through this step and assist you to visualize your data, find the relation between variables, deal with missing values and outliers and assist in getting some fundamental understanding of each variable we’ll use.
-Moreover, this step will also enable us to figure out the most important attributes to feed our model and discard those that have no relevance.
+This step will briefly take you through this step and assist you in visualizing your data, finding the relation between variables, dealing with missing values and outliers, and assisting in getting some fundamental understanding of each variable we’ll use.

 We will start by using the dim function to print out the dimensionality of our data frame.